roytang/blog/content/post/2007/03/searching-for-direction.md

 Will I choose an ordinary life or a daring life of adventure?
 Or try to pursue both ends, working as a mild-mannered programmer by day, and writing my own destiny by night?

-Well&#8230;this post didn't end quite like I'd hoped.
-That happens sometimes&#8230;
+Well... this post didn't end quite like I'd hoped.
+That happens sometimes...